IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 Apply the yaml using:
 ```
-oc apply -f kafka-connect-s2i.yaml
+oc apply -f kafka-connect.yaml
 ```

-Wait for the build to complete.
-Watch using:
+Wait for the KafkaConnect to be ready, watch using:
 ```
-oc get build -w
+oc get KafkaConnect eei-cluster -w
 ```

-Describe the `KafkaConnectS2I` and check that the Status section exists (it will take a couple of minutes until it added/populated) and the Conditions section contains a condition with `Type` of `Ready` that has a `Status` of `True`:
+Describe the `KafkaConnect` and check that the Status section exists and the Conditions section contains a condition with `Type` of `Ready` that has a `Status` of `True`:
 ```
-$ oc describe KafkaConnectS2I eei-cluster
+$ oc describe KafkaConnect eei-cluster
 ...
 Status:
-  Build Config Name:  eei-cluster-connect
   Conditions:
-    Last Transition Time:  2020-10-09T09:36:39.678538524Z
+    Last Transition Time:  2021-09-21T12:39:27.873564313Z
     Status:                True
     Type:                  Ready
 ...